What is the statement of accounts?

 Explanatory foreword by the chief finance officer

-The chief financial officer for each council sets out what the statement of accounts means and the questions that it hopes to answer such as 'what does the council spend its money on?' and 'where does the council receive income from?'
-The explanatory foreword also provides an overview of the financial year along with any significant changes that have happened that might affect the councils' financial position (such as cuts in funding).
+The chief financial officer for the council sets out what the statement of accounts means and the questions that it hopes to answer such as 'what does the council spend its money on?' and 'where does the council receive income from?'
+The explanatory foreword also provides an overview of the financial year along with any significant changes that have happened that might affect the councils financial position (such as cuts in funding).

 Statement of responsibilities for the statement of accounts

 This shows the member of staff that is responsible for ensuring the statement of accounts is correct and that it meets all the regulations needed.

 This is the key information that shows in detail where the council gets its money from.
 There are four core financial statements, each one summarising a different part of the whole financial picture:

 - Movement in reserves statement - this is a summary statement that shows how much the council has in each of its accounts.
 This is the statement to look at to see the overall financial position of the council.
 You can find out more about how the councils manage money and the different accounts it has from our page: How do the councils manage your money?
 To understand a movement in reserves statement, see our movement in reserves statement example page

 - Comprehensive income and expenditure statement - this shows how much it costs to provide services for one year.
 It is split to show you income and expenditure for the financial year that has just ended and for the previous year.
 Each column shows either expenditure or income.

 - Balance sheet - this shows the value of the assets that the council owns (such as property and equipment) and any liabilities (debts) that the council has.
 At the end, it provides a total value of the council's net assets which is calculated by deducting all the debts owed from the value of our assets.